Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Why will you love the Annapurna Base Camp Trek?

-- Visit Pokhara, the iconic tourist hub in Nepal, and experience boating in Fewa Lake.
+- On day 1, you’ll visit Pokhara, the iconic tourist hub in Nepal, and experience boating in Fewa Lake.

-- View of the majestic mountains of the Annapurna range, including Mount Annapurna, Dhaulagiri, Himalchuli, Fishtail, and Nilgiri.
+- You will get to witness majestic views of the Annapurna range, Mount Annapurna, Dhaulagiri, Himalchuli, Fishtail, and Nilgiri up close throughout the trail, most specifically Annapurna Base Camp.

-- Comforting natural hot Springs on the ridge of Jhinu Danda.
+- After all the walking, you will get to soak in the natural hot springs on the ridge of Jhinu Danda.

-- Visit Ghandruk, meet Gurung people, and immerse yourself in their culture or ethnicity.
+- You will visit the Traditional Ghandruk village, meet Gurung people, and immerse yourself in their culture and ethnicity.

-- Trek through landscapes from barren wildlands, lush forests, rocky ridges, glacial moraines, or snowy mountains.
+- The trek takes you through landscapes from barren wildlands, lush forests, rocky ridges, glacial moraines, and snowy mountains.

 Day 01: Drive from Kathmandu to Pokhara